-In times of flood, the water surface is situated above the groundwater.
+In times of flood, the water surface is situated higher than the groundwater surface.
 During such periods, surface water infiltrates into the groundwater (influent condition).
 This is known as bank-filtered water (Fig. 4b).

 Fig. 4b: Bank-filtered water caused by flood water: surface water infiltrates into groundwater